twobombs/thereminq-helm/lamp/README.md

-pulledfrom git helm repo as template for multicontainer web apps
+pulled from git helm repo as template for multicontainer web apps

 # LAMP